kgierke/bunnyway-edge-script-sdk/README.md

   </a>
 </div>

-# bunny.net - EdgeScript SDK
+# bunny.net - Bunny Edge Scripting SDK

-This repository contains the SDK for local development of bunny.net Edge Scripting `@bunny.net/edgescript-sdk`
+Welcome to the Bunny Edge Scripting SDK repository!
+This library, `@bunny.net/edgescript-sdk`, provides a seamless way to develop and test applications for the Bunny Edge Scripting platform.
+With this SDK, you can build, debug, and run scripts locally and later deploy them effortlessly to Bunny’s global edge network into a production environment.

-Bunny.net Edge Scripting uses a custom Deno runtime, designed to run scripts across the bunny.net edge network.
+Under the hood, Bunny Edge Scripting is built on top of Deno.
+To provide a seamless integration, Edge Scripting provides a custom runtime that was designed to run scripts interchangibly between a local environment, and across the bunny.net edge network.
 This SDK replicates a similar environment locally, allowing you to develop and debug your scripts before deploying them.

-> Note: While the Bunny Runtime shares many similarities with Deno and Node runtimes,
+> Note: The Bunny Runtime attempts to closely match the behavior of Deno and Node runtimes, but certain APIs
-> certain APIs may differ or be unavailable due to the unique characteristics of
-> running scripts in a serverless CDN environment.
+> may be different or be unavailable due to the unique platform requirements of running applications in a serverless CDN environment.
->

-## Usage
+## Basic Usage

 With @bunny.net/edgescript-sdk, you can create scripts that run seamlessly on Deno, Node, and within the bunny.net network.